William Christopher: Charity work

 Christopher, whose son Ned has autism, devoted much of his spare time to the National Autistic Society, doing public-service announcements to bring attention to autism.
 In 1988, his wife Barbara and he wrote Mixed Blessings, a book about their experiences in raising Ned.

 Personal life

 Christopher met his future wife Barbara on a blind date.
 They married in 1957 and the couple adopted two sons.
 The two appeared together in the M*A*S*H season 4 episode "Dear Mildred", where they sang the song "All Dressed Up and No Place to Go" in a duet.

 Death

 Christopher died at his home in Pasadena, California, on December 31, 2016.
 According to his son John Christopher, the 84-year-old actor died as the result of non-small-cell carcinoma (lung cancer).
 He had been diagnosed with cancer about 18 months earlier, according to his New York-based agent Robert Malcolm.
-He died exactly one year after fellow M*A*S*H cast member Wayne Rogers.